Our Most Frequently Asked Questions

 Can I get credit for Facebook fundraisers?

 Yes!
 For the first time ever, we will be giving credit for funds raised on Facebook.
-To get credit you MUST set up a fundraising page and you must provide us with screenshot confirmation of your total amount raised.
+To get credit you MUST set up a fundraising page and add the total amount raised as an offline donation.
+You then must provide us with screenshot confirmation of your total amount raised.
 No Exceptions.
 Learn more here.

 Can I get credit for employer matching donations?